manish6007/Python/README.md

 Word/Line Count:
 -----------
-This program is to count the occurrences of a word in the file using regex and the line count uing 2 different methods.
+This program gives the option to choose the file using file browser and provides the option to get.
+- Line Count
+- Word Count
+- Search a particular word in file
+- All of the above

 Tambola:
 -------